Things You Should Know Before Receiving a Severance

 Options for Investing Severance Packages

 In some cases, a severance package can be a useful tool to serve as a bridge to cover expenses until new employment is secured.
-If you find yourself in receipt of a lump sum severance payout which you’ll be tapping into for living expenses in the short term, consider putting the money in a cash management account like SoFi Money®.
+If you find yourself in receipt of a lump sum severance payout which you’ll be tapping into for living expenses in the short term, consider putting the money in a checking and savings account like SoFi Checking and Savings®.
 For those who have a plush emergency fund or are able to secure employment quickly after being laid off, a severance package could function as a small boost to savings.

 Some may even be interested in putting a portion or all of their severance pay into an investment account, which could potentially allow the money to grow.
 SoFi Invest® could be an investment account worth looking into.